typicode/lodash-id/README.md

 ## Features

 * __One of the smallest pure JavaScript database *__
-* __Built on top of Underscore and compatible with Lo-Dash__
+* Built on top of Underscore and compatible with Lo-Dash
-* Can be extended by other mixins
+* Cross-browser and embeddable
 * Native functions can be used
-* Cross-browser
-* Doesn't mess with your objects
+* Doesn't hide the database from you

 _* Only ~200 bytes minified and gzipped, ~5kb with Underscore or ~3kb with the custom minimal Lo-Dash build._